Christoph16478/iq/iq_java.md

 ----

-77) Tell me few best practices you apply while using Collections in Java? (answer) Here are couple of best practices I follow while using Collectionc classes from Java:
+**Tell me few best practices you apply while using Collections in Java?**

+Here are couple of best practices I follow while using Collectionc classes from Java:
 a) Always use the right collection e.g. if you need non-synchronized list then use ArrayList and not Vector.
 b) Prefer concurrent collection over synchronized collection because they are more scalable.